September 8, 2025

 21. Bit Manipulation: Use Bitwise Ops for Compact, Fast Arithmetic and Parity Checks

 Use AND, OR, XOR, NOT, and shifts for counting bits, toggling flags, or finding missing numbers.
+Reach for it when a problem mentions binary representation, parity, or O(1) space tricks.

-Tips and templates: Understand a ^ b properties, use x & -x to isolate lowest set bit, and use shifts for multiplying/dividing by two.
+Tips and templates: Understand a ^ b properties, use x & -x to isolate the lowest set bit, and use shifts for multiplying/dividing by two.
 XOR all numbers to find a single missing or single non-duplicate element.

 22. Overlapping Intervals: Detect Conflicts, Merge Ranges, and Find Free Slots